 Rachael Scarborough King studies the literature and media of the long eighteenth century, with particular interests in newspapers, periodicals, and letters.
+She is the author of Writing to the World: Letters and the Origins of Modern Print Genres (Johns Hopkins University Press, 2018) and editor of After Print: Eighteenth-Century Manuscript Cultures (University of Virginia Press, 2019).
 She completed her Ph.D. in English and American Literature at New York University, and her B.A. in Comparative Literature and Society at Columbia University.
 At NYU, she was the recipient of a MacCracken Fellowship, the Halsband Fellowship in Eighteenth-Century Studies, and a Mellon Dissertation Fellowship.
 She is also a member of the Mellon Fellowship in Critical Bibliography at Rare Book School.
-Her book Writing to the World: Letters and the Origins of Modern Print Genres is forthcoming from Johns Hopkins University Press (Spring 2018).

 Writing to the World: Letters and the Origins of Modern Print Genres.
 Johns Hopkins University Press, 2018.